utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

     url: "https://www.youtube.com/watch?v=fkYiyCj43uk&list=PLM-7VG-sgbtC5tNXxd28cmePSa9BYwqeU&index=6"
 ---

 Use comments to discuss your work with your teammates in Postman.
 You can add comments to collections, folders, and requests.
 Reply to a comment to keep the discussion going, or resolve a comment if it's been addressed.
-If you have questions or feedback, you can notify your teammates by mentioning them in your comments.
+If you have questions or feedback, you can let your teammates know by mentioning them in your comments.

 > You can also add comments to APIs and API definitions in Postman.
 Learn more about [commenting on APIs](/docs/designing-and-developing-your-api/managing-apis/#commenting-on-apis).